Hou Yifan: 2013

-From June 30 to July 3, Hou was part of the team representing China in the 4th Asian Martial Arts Games held in Incheon, South Korea.
+From 30 June to 3 July, Hou was part of the team representing China in the 4th Asian Martial Arts Games held in Incheon, South Korea.
 She won a gold medal in the classical portion of the event with a 6.5/7 score (+6 =1).
 In August, she took part in the Chess World Cup 2013 in Tromsø, Norway.
 She was one of four female participants in the 128-player single-elimination tournament.
 Her opponent for the first round was Alexei Shirov.
 After two draws in the classical portion of the match, they proceeded to tiebreaks.
 Hou won the first rapid game with white and lost the second with black.
 In the next tiebreaker set she lost both games resulting in her elimination.

 As the winner of the FIDE Women's Grand Prix 2011–2012, Hou won the right to challenge Anna Ushenina in a 10-game match for the world title.
-Scheduled from September 10 to the 27th, the Women's World Chess Championship 2013 was played in Taizhou, Jiangsu, China.
+Scheduled from 10 to 27 September, the Women's World Chess Championship 2013 was played in Taizhou, Jiangsu, China.
 She won the match in 7 games with a 5.5–1.5 score (+4 =3, TPR 2730) regaining her championship title.

 From 19 to 26 October, Hou played in the European Chess Club Cup 2013 as a member of team, Cercle d'Echecs de Monte-Carlo.
 She played board 1 with 5/6 score (+4 =2, TPR 2736) and for the second year in a row, her team swept the round robin competition with a 7–0 score.